 \subsection{Clustering}

 We have further extended our algorithm to encompass the clustering paradigm.
 We propose two distinct strategies.
-In the first approach, we simply fir a model in which $p_\btheta(\bz)$ as a mixture of desired priors.
+In the first approach, we simply formulate a model in which $p_\btheta(\bz)$ is a mixture of desired priors.
 The means of these priors are characterized by $\btheta$.
 From these means, cluster membership, denoted as $\bc$ can be deduced.
 This approach requires no alteration to the existing learning objective.